Temporal Reasoning on Implicit Events from Distant Supervision: Experiments

 \subsection{Extrinsic Evaluation}

-To show that our model is not specifically designed for the \datasetname{} dataset and is general in temporal relation reasoning, we also evaluate on MATRES \cite{NingWuRo18}, a temporal relation dataset focused on comparing explicit events' starting points.
-We train and evaluate only the instances with a label of either ``before'' or ``after'', which accounts for ~80\% of all instances in MATRES.

-We show the performance of \modelsymbolic{}, which is virtually the same as \modelsingle{}, as MATRES does not evaluate duration or end time.
-In addition to the base language model, we compare with a SOTA system on MATRES from \citet{WCZR20}.
-This system is trained on the original four labels, but we take the argmax between ``before'' and ``after'' probabilities and limit the output space to 2 labels.
-This makes the number not strictly comparable with our results, but we can get a sense of other systems' performances on this task.
+To show that our model is not limited to the \datasetname{} dataset and is general in temporal relation reasoning, we also evaluate on MATRES \cite{NingWuRo18}, a temporal relation dataset focused on comparing explicit events' start times.
+We train and evaluate only the instances with a label of either ``before'' or ``after'', which accounts for about 80\% of all instances.
+We compare the performance of \modelsymbolic{}\footnote{This is virtually the same as using \modelpattern{} as MATRES does not evaluate duration nor end times.} with BaseLM.
+We report four results - \textbf{OT-NS (original test, no story)}: train and test with only the sentences containing the trigger verbs; \textbf{OT}: train and test with the entire document (down-sampled to be below the maximum sequence length) as an auxiliary input; \textbf{OT-MS (original test, minimal supervision)}: train with 1.2k (6\%) training instances; \textbf{PT (perturbed test)}: train with the complete training set and test on a perturbed test set from \citet{Gardner2020EvaluatingNM}.
+In OT-NS, we also report a SOTA system from \citet{WCZR20} under the same two-label\footnote{\citet{WCZR20} is trained with two additional labels.
+We constraint the output space to only ``before'' and ``after'' using argmax, but this process makes it not directly comparable.} setting.

-We report four results - ``OT-NS'' stands for ``original test, no story", which is when a model is trained and tested with only the sentences containing the trigger verbs. ``OT'' is trained and tested with the entire document as an auxiliary input.
-Here the story is downsampled by randomly removing sentences until the number of tokens drops below 512, the maximum sequence length of our models. ``OT-MS (original test, minimal supervision)'' is trained with 1.2k training instances (6\% of the full training data), a similar amount comparing to \datasetname{}'s i.i.d.\ split. ``PT'' stands for ``perturbed test'', where we train the models on the complete training set and test on a perturbed test set from \citet{Gardner2020EvaluatingNM}.

-Table~\ref{tab:performance-matres} shows the performances of our proposed model and the baselines.
-We see that our model is consistently better than BaseLM, and at the same time, comparable to if not improves over a SOTA model \cite{WCZR20}.
-Our model only drops 4\% when trained with less than one-tenth of the data, comparing to the 10\% drop for T5-Large.
-This shows the benefit and effectiveness of task-related distant supervision.
+Table~\ref{tab:performance-matres} shows the performance of our model and the baselines.
+We see that our model is consistently better than BaseLM, and at the same time, comparable to \citet{WCZR20}.
+Our model benefits more from input contexts, and only drops 4\% in the OT-MS setting with minimal supervision (from 89.6 to 86.1), comparing to the 10\% drop from T5-Large.
+This shows the effectiveness of our distant signals in \S\ref{sec:starting-point-construction}, which are also designed to encourage contextual understandings.